spinnaker/spinnaker.github.io/guides/developer/plugin-creators/overview.md

 * Echo
   - [EventListener](https://github.com/spinnaker/echo/blob/master/echo-api/src/main/java/com/netflix/spinnaker/echo/api/events/EventListener.java) for processing events posted into Echo

-Look through the code or ask in the Spinnaker Slack to find extension points not listed here.
+Look through the code or ask in the [Spinnaker Slack](https://join.spinnaker.io/) to find extension points not listed here.

 ## Example ExtensionPoint plugin

 The [pf4jStagePlugin](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin) creates a custom pipeline stage that waits a specified number of seconds before signaling success.
-Consult the [ExtensionPoint plugin walkthrough] for a detailed explanation of this plugin.
+Consult the [Pipeline Stage Plugin Walkthrough](/guides/developer/plugin-creators/stage-plugin-walkthrough/) for a detailed explanation of this plugin.

 # Interface (Non-ExtensionPoint) plugins

 The second way you can create a plugin is to implement a regular Java interface that you find in a service.
-Your plugin uses the PF4J `@Extension` annotation but does not extend a PF4J extension point.
+Your plugin uses the PF4J `@Extension` annotation but does not extend `org.pf4j.ExtensionPoint`.

 Advantages:
-* Spinnaker loads the plugin in classpath isolation
+* Spinnaker loads the plugin in an isolated classpath

 Disadvantages:
 * Requires a moderate knowledge of Spinnaker's architecture and code